-In 2014 Reinoud Van Mechelen sang the part of the Evangelist in J. S. Bach's St. John Passion for the first time in his career with the Royal Liverpool Philharmonic, a part he will be singing again with the Royal Concertgebouw Orchestra in Amsterdam, among others.
+In 2014 Reinoud Van Mechelen sang the part of the Evangelist in J. S. Bach's St. John Passion for the first time in his career with the Royal Liverpool Philharmonic, a part he was singing again this season touring with Les Arts florissants and at the Concertgebouw Amsterdam with the Royal Concertgebouw Orchestra.
 The last few seasons have, however, been highlighted by his performances of Rameau’s title-role in Dardanus (Opéra national de Bordeaux) and Zoroastre (on concert-tour to the Festival de Montpellier et Radio-France, the Festival d’Aix-en-Provence, the Festival de Beaune, the Théâtre Royal in Versailles and the Theater an der Wien), both productions with Raphaël Pichon conducting.
 2016/17 saw his Zurich Opera debut as Jason in Charpentier's Médée conducted by William Christie.
 Apart from numerous other commitments, he added further new roles in concert version to his repertory: Belmonte (The Abduction from the Seraglio) with the Orchestre de Chambre de Paris and Gérald (Lakmé) with the Munich Radio Orchestra.

-Reinoud Van Mechelen already joined numerous CD- and DVD-productions.
-His first solo CD with the title "Erbame Dich" (arias by J. S. Bach) was released by Alpha Classics in 2016 finding unanimous acclaim by the press and receiving both a "Choc" from the monthly magazine Classica („A Bach-recording blessed by the gods“) as well as one of 10 Caecilia-Awards for the best recordings of the year 2016.
-His second solo CD ("Clérambault, cantates françaises"), again by Alpha Classics, has been released in 2018 and generates no less enthousiasm ("Diapason d'or" for instance) than the first recording.
+Reinoud Van Mechelen already joined numerous recordings.
+His first solo album with the title "Erbame Dich" (arias by J. S. Bach) was released by Alpha Classics in 2016 finding unanimous acclaim by the press and receiving both a "Choc" from the monthly magazine Classica („A Bach-recording blessed by the gods“) as well as one of 10 Caecilia-Awards for the best recordings of the year 2016.
+Meanwhile two further solo albums have been released again by Alpha Classics: "Clérambault, cantates françaises" (2018, "Diapason d'or") and "The Dublhinn Garden", with his ensemble, a nocte temporis.